 Home Depot is planning IT initiatives related to the development of a cloud based eCommerce platform leveraging Apache Cassandra and Java-based rest web services including infrastructure as a service (IaaS) & platform as a service (PaaS) to support the deployment of software as a service (SaaS) for the company’s website.
 The company is in the midst of building new distribution centers to support customer fulfillment efforts.
 Home Depot is in the midst of building out a new eCommerce development team to support the implementation and deployment of large scale web and database infrastructure for eCommerce.

 If you’ve made a good connection with a prospect at the show – good for you.
 You’re on your way to building the sale.
 Don’t drop the ball now by letting your leads go cold after the show.
 Stay in front of your contacts by having meaningful conversations about their current environment and upcoming initiatives.

-To learn more about Triggers and how they can help you sell better, register for our Thursday webinar with Tibor Shanto – Sales Triggers: Don’t Wait – Create.
+To learn more about Scoops and how they can help you sell better, register for our Thursday webinar with Tibor Shanto – Sales Scoops: Don’t Wait – Create.